Foliage, festivals, and Thanksgiving: there are plenty of reasons to plan a vacation to one of the best places to visit in November in the USA!

 The stargazing here is some of the best in the US thanks to Death Valley’s remote location.

-No matter how much time you spend here, Death Valley is sure to delight.
+No matter how much time you spend here, Death Valley is sure to be a delight.

 Sanibel Island, Florida